Frequently asked questions

 Palm fruit oil and palm kernel oil are not one and the same thing.

 Palm kernel oil, is made from the kernel/seed of the palm fruit.
 Kernels are taken from the palm fruit clusters and pressed to produce oil.
-Unlike Palm Fruit oil which is cholesterol free, Palm kernel oil contains over 80% saturated fats which can have a negative impact on cholesterol levels and heart health.
+Unlike Palm Fruit oil which is cholesterol free, Palm Kernel Oil contains over 80% saturated fats and is also high in Lauric Acid which can have a negative impact on cholesterol levels and heart health.

 Q. Do you ever investigate alternatives?